 The Second Grade study begins with a focus on the children themselves – their interests, joys, and their connections to family, friends, school, and the rest of the community.
 The child’s world is related to the greater universe by experiences with nature, as well as by observations and research about the sun and shadows, stars and constellations, and planets and our solar system.
 In addition to the strong emphasis on science, children are exposed to myths and legends from diverse cultures that relate to the sun, moon, and stars.
 Finally, exploration of the Earth and its physical features – continents, oceans, and biomes – brings the focus back to the child and their family.
-Individual families are celebrated through family sharing, collections of family stories, and an international family feast which celebrates the diversity of our collective experience.
+Individual families are celebrated through family sharing and collections of family stories, which celebrates the diversity of our collective experience.

 Reading: Continuing Reading Workshop, Second Graders are engaged in a balanced literacy approach that values the development of reading skills and strategies for decoding and also encourages students to find joy, knowledge, and imagination in the books they read.
-Second Graders explore the different purposes of reading and are challenged to grow in their independence, stamina, fluency, and comprehension through small and large group instruction.
+Second graders explore the different purposes of reading and are challenged to grow in their independence, stamina, fluency, and comprehension through small and large group instruction.
 Students are often led in small guided reading groups in addition to their independent reading.

-Writing: Second Grade continues to follow the Writing Workshop approach and engage in purposeful writing units throughout the year, such as personal narratives, fictional stories and research-inspired topics.
+Writing: Second Grade continues to follow the Writing Workshop approach and engage in purposeful writing units throughout the year-such as personal narratives, fictional stories and research-inspired topics.
 Poetry is integrated throughout our curriculum as students read, listen to, and write poetry all year.
 The Second Grade writing program also focuses on skills including spelling, handwriting, and grammar.
 They are also guided on the mechanics of writing including punctuation and organization.

 Second Grade students meet weekly for a STEAM-focused (Science, Technology, Engineering, Art, Mathematics) class.
 During STEAM, Second Graders will be introduced to computer science concepts, such as algorithms, sequences, and conditionals as they learn to code a variety of age-appropriate robots (Dash Robot, Lego WeDo 2.0, and Ozobot Evo).
 By the end of the year, the Second Graders should be familiar with block-based programming languages and have an introductory understanding of how to “communicate” with digital devices.
 In addition to learning how to code, Second Graders will participate in the iterative design-thinking process.
 As they plan, they will practice listening to and understanding someone else’s needs and then they will build and test their customized solutions.